-Using the or push button select LLP off from the configuration menu.
-Press which will reveal the current clip-off threshold in RPM i.e. the same units already selected for the speed display.
-Adjust the display to 00005 using the or push buttons to adjust the flashing digit and the button to transfer control to the next digit.
-Finally, enter the new clip-off threshold and return to the LLP-off prompt in the configuration menu by pressing See 5.13
+Using the or push button select possible press which will reveal the current clip-off threshold in RPM i.e. the same units already selected for the speed display.
+Adjust the display to push buttons to adjust the flashing digit and the button to transfer control to the next digit.
+Finally, enter the new clip-off threshold and return to the [LP-off pressing .
+See 5.13